cerebis/qc3C/README.md

 ### Installation

 Installing qc3C can be accomplished directly from Github using Pip or installation can be avoided by use of Docker or Singularity.
-One complication of the Pip based installation is that the supporting tool Jellyfish, which also provides a required Python module, must be installed separately.
+One currently unavoidable complication of our Pip installation is that Jellyfish (a major dependency) must be installed separately.

+Jellyfish is a well documented project, so if you encounter problems with its installation we encouraged you to refer it's own [Github repo](https://github.com/gmarcais/Jellyfish).

+#### Pre-requisites for Jellyfish

+- GNU g++ version >= v4.4
+- Autoconf
+- Make

 #### Installing Jellyfish